mendix/docs/content/developerportal/operate/trends-v4.md

 {{% alert type="info" %}}

-Note that only the **Technical Contact** is allowed to grand the node permissions.
+Note that only the **Technical Contact** is allowed to grant the node permissions.

 {{% /alert %}}